 All the video lessons and practice tests are available as they please.
 They can switch to any lesson and in any order.
 If they score well on a module’s extensive practice test, they may skip that module and move ahead.

 And the good thing is that the GED Ready test is paid for by Onsego!
 It is included in the Advantage Plan.
 And if they attain sufficient scores (in the “green” zone) on the GED Ready test, they can register for the real thing.

 Math Calculator Course

 One last thing is worth mentioning as well.
-Onsego’s Advantage Plan comes also with another unique feature.
+Onsego’s Advantage Plan also comes with another unique feature.
 Onsego designed the GED Calculator Course.

-This course teaches students how to work with the TI30-XS scientific calculator so effectively that even students that do not understand any math concepts will still be able to pass the GED math test.
+This course teaches students how to work with the TI30-XS scientific calculator so effectively that even students who do not understand any math concepts will still be able to pass the GED math test.

 Instead of learning complicated math problems, they’ll learn how to work with the calculator that’s allowed on the GED exam efficiently.
 Sure, basic concepts like adding, subtracting, multiplying, and division must be understood, but all students will pass the GED math test, whether they understand math problems or not.
 It’s all about knowing how to use the calculator in the right way!